Frank Reagan (Blue Bloods): Service

 After serving in the United States Marine Corps during the Vietnam War (during which time he held the rank of Lieutenant and was awarded the Navy & Marine Corps Achievement Medal), Frank became the third generation of Reagans to become a police officer.
 He began his career as a patrol officer stationed at the 27th Precinct.
 His shield number as a Patrol Officer was 82632, based on the portrait of him by artist Trudy Slaughter (Mimi Rogers), an old acquaintance of his who was commissioned to paint his official portrait as Commissioner in "Brushed Off", and elected to portray him at the start of their acquaintance.
 After three years on patrol, he was promoted to Detective 3rd Grade.
-Since then, he has served in various positions across the city, including Chief of the Brooklyn South Division and the Chief of Department of the NYPD, culminating in being appointed Police Commissioner.
+Since then, he has served in various positions across the city, including Chief of the Brooklyn South Division and the Chief of Department of the pNYPD, culminating in being appointed Police Commissioner.

 In the 1970s, Frank led the attempt to apprehend Whitey Brennan, the head of the Westies, at his grandson's baptism.
 Due to the chaos, a shootout ensued in which two police officers were wounded and four people from the Westies were killed, including Whitey's wife and grandson.